-Every company’s journey with its customers is different, but here at Precision Marketing Group, we have a general customer success methodology that any business -- from any industry -- can follow while piecing together an effective customer success program.
+Every company's journey with its customers is different, but at Precision Marketing Group, we have a general customer success methodology that any business — from any industry — can follow while piecing together an effective customer success program.

-Note that the smaller blue circles indicate the stages during which a customer experiences your brand or business.
-Yes, expectations at each stage will vary among customers, and you must also consider your expectations for what you hope to accomplish.
-But know that understanding and proactively improving the experience at each of these stages innately contributes to customer success.
+Note that the small blue circles indicate some of the strategies you will use during a customer's experiences your brand or business.
+Yes, expectations will vary among customers, and you must also consider your expectations for what you hope to accomplish.
+But know that understanding and proactively improving the customer experience innately contributes to customer success.

-The application of the customer success methodology begins long before your buyer signs on the dotted line.
-Think about it … the first time a prospect encounters and engages with your business is often going to be a make-or-break experience – because 57% of the buying decision is made before a customer even picks up the phone.
-And let’s face it -- the majority of B2B first impressions today are formed online, through your company website or perhaps via email or social media.
+The customer success methodology begins long before your buyer signs on the dotted line.
+Think about it … the first time a prospect encounters and engages with your business will often be a make-or-break experience – because 57% of the buying decision is made before a customer even picks up the phone.
+And let's face it, the majority of B2B first impressions today are formed online, through your company website or perhaps via email or social media.

 - Who exactly are you trying to reach?